-Sixth Form prefects delivering a presentation to PEP students
+Sixth Form prefects delivering a presentation to SFX students

-Students make use of a planner to assist them with organisation tasks; indeed students are also expected to complete short tasks outside of class time as would be expected in college.
+Students make use of a bespoke planner to assist them with organisation tasks; indeed, students are also expected to complete short tasks outside of class time as would be expected in college.
 Students wear a uniform which is unique to the provision and comfortable/practical for a variety of tasks; however, students also enjoy wearing casual clothing on selected timetabled days.
 Travel training forms an important part of our timetable and students benefit from a bespoke, practical travel training session.
-Evening events and socials also allow students to practice travelling to a planned location within a reallife context.
+Termly evening events allows students socialise outside the classroom setting.